tappeddev/tapped_test_toolkit/README.md

 ## Browserstack integration

-You are able to upload and run intergration tests by using `run_android_intergration_test.dart` and `run_ios_integration_test.dart`.
+You are able to upload and run integration tests by using `run_android_intergration_test.dart` and `run_ios_integration_test.dart`.
 This tools communicate with the browserstack api and therefore require a browserstack username and access key.

 Before running the scripts make sure that you setup your android and iOS projects to be able to generate integration test builds.
 Steps can be found here: https://www.browserstack.com/docs/app-automate/flutter/getting-started